rollingcomma/aws-lamp/docs/Glossary.md

 ---
 **AWS**
-AWS stands for Amazon Web Services, the service we will use for our LAMP stack.
+AWS stands for Amazon Web Services, the cloud computing platform we will use for our LAMP stack.

 **SSH**
 SSH stands for Secure Shell which provides a secure route for your local machine to connect to your Ubuntu Instance on AWS.